WeMakeDevs/github-tutorial/README.md

 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
 - Very nice & Begineer Friendly tutorial.
+- Helpful in starting github and creating pull requests